mhaider97/mhaider97.github.io/_tabs/about.md

 - 🎤 Singing (I promise my code hits fewer bugs than my high notes 😅)

 This blog is where I share my projects, notes, and experiments as I learn in public. 🚀

+👉 To learn more or get in touch, connect with me on [LinkedIn](https://www.linkedin.com/in/mohdhaiderdev)